The Hugh Martin Weir Prize

 Benefits of the Prize

-The Prize will award up to $1,000 annually, as funds permit, which may be put towards the costs of travel and accommodation, books, printing, inter-library loans, copying and publication or other agreed purposes identified in the candidate’s application to support the research.
+The maximum value of the Prize will be $2,000 annually, as funds permit, which may be put towards the costs of travel and accommodation, books, printing, inter-library loans, copying and publication or other agreed purposes identified in the candidate’s application to support the research.

 The Prize winner is required to: